 DeepCool was founded in 1996 with the mission of providing high-performance PC hardware and thermal solutions for enthusiasts.
 They are based in Beijing with manufacturing facilities in Shenzhen and ship their products across the world.
 Product lines include cooling solutions, cases, power supplies, mice, and keyboards.

 On our test bench today, we have DeepCool LS720 RGB CPU Liquid Cooler.
 This cooler sports a 360mm radiator along with RGB baked into the fans and water block.
 The kit includes everything you need to cool your CPU for long gaming sessions.
-We’re currently seeing the DeepCool LS720 pricing out around $139 on Amazon as tested today.
+We’re currently seeing the DeepCool LS720 pricing out around $139 as tested today.

 We will again be using our AIO test platform that is capable of putting out enough heat to make even the devil sweat.
 We do this to test AIO liquid cooling solutions that are likely to be used with some of today’s most demanding CPUs.